kainonly/kainonly/README.md

 ~ Love coding, hobby is still coding, exploring distributed, open source

-Currently focusing on cloud-native Kubernetes, the technology stack is mainly Node, Golang, Angular, NoSQL, Nats
+Currently focusing on cloud-native Kubernetes, the technology stack is mainly Go, Node, PHP, Angular

-Looking into the practical use of DevOps and LowCode, looking for a breakthrough
+Looking into the practical use of DevOps and LowCode

 [Weplanx](https://github.com/weplanx) an open source project I am working on